If you use this material, please credit The Jonestown Institute. Thank you.

 (Note: This tape was transcribed by Shannon Howard.
 The editors gratefully acknowledge her invaluable assistance.)

 Jones: (Speaks slowly and deliberately throughout, sometimes disjointed or halting) Sunday News.
 The gold medal car.
-Two Soviet exhibits, the latest (unintelligible name) rather, car and a circular grinding machine made in the Ukraine won gold medals at the Twentieth International Eng– Engine Fair in Brno, Czechoslovakia.
+Two Soviet exhibits, the latest Nixon– the Niva, rather, car [reference to the Soviet Lada Niva SUV-like car] and a circular grinding machine made in the Ukraine won gold medals at the Twentieth International Eng– Engine Fair in Brno, Czechoslovakia.
 Another go– gold mo– model um, went to a tuber– turbo electric city bus designed jointly by Soviet and Czechoslovakian engineers and others in the products from Western countries, the USA and other several– other se– countries from several different locations.

 It’s windy on the moon.
 Although the moon has the atmosphere, dust storms appear in the two inch layer above the atmosphere.
 The wind is electrically m– powered being caused by electrostatic fields generated by solar radiation (Pause) report scientist from the Jopic [phonetic] Institute of Physical Engineering in Moscow.
 These m– ministorms are particularly strong at the boundary between the light and dark side of the moon.